-Friends of ours just bought their first house and we wanted to give them something small and thoughtful as a housewarming gift.
-Beautifully scented white coffee and vanilla candles that symbolise purity, innocence and enlightenment were just the thing.
+Our friends had just bought their first house, and we wanted to give them something small and thoughtful as a housewarming gift.
+Beautifully scented white coffee and vanilla candles symbolising purity, innocence and enlightenment were just the thing.

 What You Need